Menu

 Chart overview

-Multi-set bar charts (grouped or clustered bar charts) display multiple data series side by side within each category, allowing direct comparison between groups.
+Multi-set bar charts - also called grouped or clustered bar charts - display several data series side by side within each category, so you can directly compare groups across the same set of categories.

 Key points